Tombasium/Jetson-Nano---LSM9DS1/README.md

 Usage:

 Connect the device to i2c channel 1:

 SCL - Pin 5

 SDA - Pin 3

+(This is hardcoded but may later be modified to be changable)

 Copy both files into the active directory and import accelerometer.py